If your home always seems to be cluttered and messy, then you’ve got a problem — and would likely benefit from some home organization ideas.

-Under the bed
+Under the Bed

 You might already be using the foot or so of space under your bed to store belongings, but you may not be taking full advantage of it.
-Some beds and headboards come with drawers and shelves, but if yours doesn’t then there are many ways to create your own.
+Some beds and headboards come with drawers and shelves, but if yours doesn’t, then there are many ways to create your own.

-Under the stairs
+Under the Stairs

-Integrated in furniture
+Integrated in Furniture

-If your space is small then it’s a good idea to look into furniture pieces that can serve multiple purposes, whether it’s an ottoman that doubles as blanket storage or a couch that keeps remotes and other coffee table clutter out of the way.
+If your space is small, then it’s a good idea to look into furniture pieces that can serve multiple purposes, whether it’s an ottoman that doubles as blanket storage or a couch that keeps remotes and other coffee table clutter out of the way.

-On the walls
+On the Walls